 Analyze your current performance

 You can’t get from point A to point B without understanding point A, your starting point.
-Dig into the data, allow yourself time for discovery, and provide an honest reckoning of your performance.
+Dig into the data, allow yourself time for discovery, and provide an honest reckoning of your performance using a tool like PowerMetrics.
 This will give you the basis of setting your KPI targets.

 At all costs, avoid qualifying your numbers.
 Be honest with yourself and your team.
 I know it seems like rudimentary advice, but it’s surprisingly easy (and natural) to feel like your numbers are inferior.